 Factors Shaping the Job Market

-At the i4cp 2018 Conference, Challenger will share his thoughts on how the rise of the rise of the gig worker figures to affect the labor market in the months and years to come, and what sorts of positions will be most in demand going forward.
+i4cp 2018 Conference, Challenger will share his thoughts on how the rise of the rise of the gig worker figures to affect the labor market in the months and years to come, and what sorts of positions will be most in demand going forward.

 In addition to sought-after software and app developers, the need for healthcare workers is certain to keep trending upward as well to accommodate an aging population.
 Employers will also increasingly seek out military veterans and the very translatable skills they bring to the corporate world—adaptability, supply chain management, and subject matter expertise, for instance.